This example shows you how to run remote Linux command on your Raspberry Pi® hardware.

 1. How do I verify my Ethernet connection?

-Verify that the yellow LED on the Ethernet connector on your PandaBoard hardware is on and that the green LED is blinking.
+Verify that the FDX, LNK and 10M LEDs on your Raspberry Pi hardware is on and that the green LNK LED is blinking.
 If not, then the other end of the Ethernet connection may not be live or the Ethernet cable might be bad.

-2. What are the different Ethernet connection options for the PandaBoard hardware?
+2. What are the different Ethernet connection options for the Raspberry Pi hardware?

 a) a LAN/WAN network with an Ethernet cable b) the host computer directly with an Ethernet cable